UhOhSpiders/SoundplayRaspi/usb/p5js/README.md

   }
 }
 ```
-4. Your sketches draw method will be called inside of the main draw loop when its index is set.
+4. The draw method will be called inside of the main draw loop when its index is set.
 ```
 function draw() {
   sketches[sketchIndex].draw();